Zaha Hadid: Vitra Fire Station, Weil am Rhein, Germany (1991–1993)

-Bergisel Ski Jump (1999–2002)
+Bergisel Ski Jump, Innsbruck, Austria (1999–2002)

 Hadid designed a public housing estate in Berlin (1986–1993) and organised an exhibition, "The Great Utopia" (1992), at the Guggenheim Museum in New York.
 Her next major project was a ski jump at Bergisel, in Innsbruck Austria.
 The old ski jump, built in 1926, had been used in the 1964 and 1976 Winter Olympics.
 The new structure was to contain not only a ski jump, but also a cafe with 150 seats offering a 360-degree view of the mountains.
 Hadid had to fight against traditionalists and against time; the project had to be completed in one year, before the next international competition.
 Her design is 48 metres high and rests on a base seven metres by seven metres.
 She described it as "an organic hybrid", a cross between a bridge and a tower, which by its form gives a sense of movement and speed.

-Contemporary Arts Center, Cincinnati (1997–2003)
+Contemporary Arts Center, Cincinnati, Ohio, United States (1997–2003)

 At the end of the 1990s, her career began to gather momentum, as she won commissions for two museums and a large industrial building.
 She competed against Rem Koolhaas and other well-known architects for the design of the Contemporary Arts Center in Cincinnati, Ohio (1997–2003).
 She won, and became the first woman to design an art museum in the United States.
 At 8,500 square metres, the museum was not huge, and her design did not have the flamboyance of the Guggenheim Bilbao of Frank Gehry, built at the same time.
 But the project demonstrated Hadid's ability to use architectural forms to create interior drama, including its central element, a 30-metre long black stairway that passes between massive curving and angular concrete walls.